Microwave-Tunable Diode Effect in Asymmetric SQUIDs with Topological Josephson Junctions

 Fig.~\ref{fig:ibias}(a) shows the power dependence of the $dV/dI$ characteristics for a trivial asymmetric SQUID ($\Phi = \Phi_0 / 4$) where the diode polarity gradually switches at high powers, as shown in panel (b).
 Dashed lines indicate a diode polarity switch.
 In agreement with Fig.~\ref{fig:triv_squid}(c-d), $\eta_c$ has a soft sign switch at low power before switching abruptly as the critical currents are nearly suppressed.
 Also in agreement with Fig.~\ref{fig:triv_squid}(c-d), $\eta_c$ has extrema as the critical currents are suppressed.
 Figure~\ref{fig:ibias}(c-d) presents the microwave response of a 2$\pi$-4$\pi$ SQUID.
 We note that the polarity of the 2$\pi$-4$\pi$ SQUID is opposite to that of the trivial asymmetric SQUID at zero AC power. $\eta_c$ has a weak enhancement in magnitude at lower $I_{ac}$ before a gradual sign change at $I_{ac} = I_c$, which is at a higher power the first polarity switch of the asymmetric SQUID ($I_{ac} \sim 0.6 I_c$).
 Generally, the numerical results indicate good agreement with the analytic calculations.
 The $dV/dI$ characteristics are generally non-reciprocal, showing different Shapiro steps for positive and negative $I_{dc}$~\cite{Souto2022}.

-In this Letter, we studied the JDE in the DC and AC response of asymmetric SQUIDs, including the effects of inductance and asymmetries in $I_c$ and $R_n$.
+In this article, we studied the JDE in the DC and AC response of asymmetric SQUIDs, including the effects of inductance and asymmetries in $I_c$ and $R_n$.
 We showed that the inductance $\beta_L$ and the ratio $R_{21} = R_{n,2}/R_{n,1}$ can tune the diode efficiency of an asymmetric DC SQUID.
+Such results may be applicable to recent experimental demonstrations of gate-tunable diode effects in asymmetric SQUIDs~{\cite{Ciaccia2023, Leblanc2023}}.
 For SQUIDs with a 4$\pi$ junction, tuning $\beta_L$ and $R_{21}$ can cause a switching on the diode polarity.
 We also showed a 2$\pi$-4$\pi$ SQUID has the opposite diode polarity of a trivial SQUID over a wide range of $\beta_L/(1 + R_{21})$ and $\hat{\Phi}$.
 We then discusseed how the Josephson diode polarity and efficiency of asymmetric SQUIDs can be controlled by microwave irradiation.
 We presented calculations of the AC response of asymmetric SQUIDs where the diode efficiency and polarity are controlled by the AC power.
-The advantage of probing non-reciprocal transport in the AC response is that missing Shapiro steps indicative of a fractional Josephson effect have been observed experimentally~\cite{rokhinson_fractional_2012,Wiedenmann2016,Bocquillon2017,Dartiailh2021, Yu2018, qu2022}, suggesting the AC response of a 2$\pi$-4$\pi$ SQUID can readily be observed regardless of whether the 4$\pi$ junction is topological or not. \\
+The advantage of probing non-reciprocal transport in the AC response is that missing Shapiro steps indicative of a fractional Josephson effect have been observed experimentally~\cite{rokhinson_fractional_2012,Wiedenmann2016,Bocquillon2017,Dartiailh2021, Yu2018, qu2022}, suggesting the AC response of a 2$\pi$-4$\pi$ SQUID can readily be observed regardless of whether the 4$\pi$ junction is topological or not.